-When the box would be opened in a store where single cigars were sold, the label inside the lid very easily advertised the various brands on display.
+When the box was opened in a store where single cigars were sold, the label inside the lid very easily advertised the various brands on display.
 Labels were reportedly first used by Ramon Allones to market his Cuban cigar brand, and the practice flourished in the late 1800s as the cigar industry blossomed.
-Artwork on earlier labels, like the one shown here, is less colorful and ornate than those produced around the turn of the 20th century.
+The artwork on earlier labels, like the one shown here, is less colorful and ornate than those produced around the turn of the 20th century.

 Union Cigars Box

-Overall condition is... very good for both the box and the artwork taking the age into consideration.
-Measures 9 3/4" long.
-This nice box sold for $330 (not including buyer’s premium) at Morphy Auctions in January of 2015.Continue to 3 of 3 below.
+Both the box and the artwork are in very good condition considering the age of the item.
+The box measures 9 3/4 inches long.
+This nice box sold for $330 (not including buyer’s premium) at Morphy Auctions in January 2015.Continue to 3 of 6 below.

 Yellow Kid Cigar Box

-This hard to find wooden cigar box depicts The Yellow Kid, a cartoon character originating in the late 1800s.
-The box is in good condition, with some pealing and wear to the label, but the scarcity of this box and historical significance of the subject matter helps to bolster the value.
+This hard-to-find wooden cigar box depicts The Yellow Kid, a cartoon character originating in the late 1800s.
+The box is in good condition, with some peeling and wear to the label, but the scarcity of this box and historical significance of the subject matter helps to bolster the value.
 This is another good example of the more colorful labels decorating cigar boxes moving into the early 1900s.